clucompany/cluFullTransmute/README.md

 # Attention!

-1. This library only works in a nightly compiler.
-2. You really need to understand what you are doing.
+1. You really need to understand what you are doing.

 # Use